-Figure~\ref{fig:max_retrieval} shows top-10 GRIT images retrieved using conjunctive prompts and the factor-wise ``$\max$'' of single-concept prompts.
+Figure~\ref{fig:composition_ell1} (b)--(c), Figure~\ref{fig:composition_ell1_appendix} (b1)--(c1), and (b2)--(c2) show top-10 GRIT images retrieved using the factor-wise ``$\max$'' of single-concept prompts and conjunctive prompts.
 Specifically, we embed two single-concept prompts (e.g., ``a photo of a dog'' and ``a photo of a car'') as $\bm{X}_a=(\bm{x}_a^{(1)},\dots,\bm{x}_a^{(k)})$ and $\bm{X}_b=(\bm{x}_b^{(1)},\dots,\bm{x}_b^{(k)})$, and then we construct a new embedding $\bm{X}_{\max\{a,b\}}$ by selecting, for each factor, the factor-wise embedding with the larger norm between two single-concept prompts, i.e., we take

 Then, the factor-wise norms satisfy $\|\bm{x}_{\max\{a,b\}}^{(i)}\|_{\mathbb{H}^d_i}=\max\{\|\bm{x}_a^{(i)}\|_{\mathbb{H}^d_i},\|\bm{x}_b^{(i)}\|_{\mathbb{H}^d_i}\}$.
 If each factor were a bit $\{0,1\}$, this operation would reduce to the union operation or the logical $\operatorname{OR}$ for a Boolean algebra.
 If each factor were a real number $\mathbb{R}$, it coincides with an element-wise $\max$, examined in order embeddings~\citep{Vendrov2016}.
 The retrieval results by both methods are appropriate in most cases and often overlap.
 Concepts specified in the prompt are embedded with large norms in factors that capture their corresponding concept families, whereas unspecified concepts are represented with small norms.
 Consequently, by retaining only the high-norm factors, we can compose concepts without corrupting the semantics of the original prompts.
 These results suggest that \modelname\ expresses cross-family composition in a manner analogous to Boolean algebra and order embeddings.